AwesomeGitHubRepos/cerbo/forth/v3/README.md

-# bbf - barebones forth v2
+# bbf - barebones forth v3

-Indirect threading is used in this version.
-That is to say that it uses pointers to locations that in turn point to machine code.
-This is in contrast to v1, which stored the address of the dictionary header.
+bbf is written in C and uses direct threading.
+It supports things like
+<code>DEFER</code>  <code>&lt;build ... does&gt;</code>, and other goodies.
+It is designed to be as easy to understand as possible, and can be used as a basis for further experimentation.

 ## Glossary